 - Officials need a way to access the messages, but only of those people who seek to harm us in some way.
 But the rules surrounding who accesses what are non transparent.

 The second bullet point, about their having access throughout the history of communications, doesn’t stick.
 Because when phones first came on the scene, very little of a person’s time was spent talking on the phone.
 Especially when compared to how much ‘in person’ communication people still had.
 Same again when emails hit the scene.
-Governments and authorities enjoyed access when they had a court order.
+Governments and authorities enjoyed access only when they had a court order.

 Our communications have changed